MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 Redundancy offers resilience while also incurring costs.

-Service level objectives (SLOs) for your workload determine acceptable performance thresholds. **If redundancy exceeds what's necessary to meet SLOs, it becomes wasteful**.
+Service level objectives (SLOs) for your workload determine acceptable performance thresholds.
+It becomes wasteful if redundancy exceeds SLO requirements.
 Evaluate whether additional redundancy significantly improves SLOs or merely adds unnecessary complexity.

 For example, multi-region redundancy provides high availability.
 However, it's complex and costly due to data synchronization, failover mechanisms, and inter-region communication.
 Evaluate if your SLOs can be met with zonal redundancy.